New South Wales D set: Fair Work Commission

 On 18 February 2022, Sydney Trains and Transport for NSW lodged an application to the Fair Work Commission seeking to suspend or terminate any further industrial action from the RTBU regarding the D sets, the Transport Asset Holding Entity, wages and any other cause.
 After the February shutdown the Fair Work action was suspended.

 Maintenance

-In September 2017 the Central Coast Express Advocate opposed the Kangy Angy Maintenance Centre citing issues of noise and flooding.
+In September 2017, the Central Coast Express Advocate opposed the Kangy Angy Maintenance Centre citing issues of noise and flooding.

-In December 2021 it was announced that only 20 out of 300 jobs would be made from the Kangy Angy Maintenance Centre, which was heavily criticised by several Labor MPs including Chris Minns.
+In December 2021, it was announced that only 20 out of 300 jobs at the Kangy Angy Maintenance Centre, had been filled locally, which was heavily criticised by several Labor MPs including Chris Minns.